nalatikana/Nomu/README.md

 ## Admin settings

-Open the app and press **Admin** to edit card messages and rewards for the current browser.
+Open the app and press **Admin** to edit card messages, rewards, and upload custom front/back card designs for the current browser.
 The demo admin code is:

 ```text
 nomu